azalea-rs/azalea/README.md

 ## Non-goals

-- Supporting many versions of Minecraft (but there might be branches made in the future for some popular versions).
+- Supporting several versions of Minecraft on the same branch.
+- Bedrock edition.
 - Graphics.

+## Stretch goals

+*I might not do these, but I still keep them in mind when writing the code.*

+- Server implementation.
+- Having branches for several popular Minecraft versions.